 What I charge and what is included

-For full transparency, here is exactly what NOSE London charges as of May 2026.
+For full transparency, here is exactly what NOSE London charges, verified against this same index on 30 July 2026.

 | Procedure | Price |